-Launch The users and groups who have permission to start
+Launch The users and groups who have permission

-or launch the server.
+to start or launch the server.

-Invoke The users and groups who have permission to
+Invoke The users and groups who have permission

-invoke operations on an object controlled by the
+to invoke operations on an object controlled

-server.
+by the server.

-Per-client Indicates whether a new server is to be launched for

-(orbixd) each client that uses the server.
+Per-client Indicates whether a new server is to be (orbixd) launched for each client that uses the server.

 The final output is a table of activation orders.
 An activation order is identified with a marker.
-An asterisk (\) represents all objects and means that there is only one activation order for the server entry.
+An asterisk () represents all objects and means that there is only one activation order for the server entry.